kanbagoly/guice-cached/README.md

     }
 }
 ```
-and annotate your method to be cached with the `@Cached` annotation like
+annotate your method to be cached with the `@Cached` annotation
 ```java
 class MyClass {
         @Cached(duration = 10, timeUnit = TimeUnit.MINUTES, maxSize = 100)